COLLECTING & IDENTIFYING SEAWEEDS 2026

 Location

-The Plymouth area has an exceptionally diverse intertidal flora and offers habitats for marine algae ranging from open coast to sheltered rock and sediment and from fully saline to estuarine conditions.
-The Plymouth University Marine Station is an ideal location at which to base this course with its excellent laboratory facilities (with ready supplies of running seawater) and proximity to field sites.
+Pembrokeshire has an exceptionally diverse intertidal flora and offers habitats for marine algae ranging from open coast to sheltered rock and sediment and from fully saline to estuarine conditions.
+Dale Fort is an ideal location at which to base this course with its excellent laboratory facilities (with seawater) and proximity to field sites.

 Outline Course Programme: